Select Vehicle:

 Warranty

-Limited Lifetime Warranty covers defects in materials and workmanship for as long as you own the vehicle.
+1-Year Limited Warranty covers defects in materials and workmanship for as long as you own the vehicle.
 So if for example, the touchscreen became unresponsive, we would replace or repair it free of charge.
 It would not cover things like crashes, fire, theft, etc. The warranty is verifiable by your VIN or your original invoice should you run into any problems in the future.

 2003 Chevy Avalanche Instrument Cluster